Q– What seeds can I start indoors now?

 - Apply dormant oil spray to fruit trees.

-- Start applying fertilizer to houseplants on a regular basis.
+- Start applying fertilizer to houseplants on a regular basis; repot if needed.